A nightclub roof collapse in the Dominican capital leaves more than 60 dead and 160 injured

 “This is too great a tragedy,” Abraje said, her voice breaking.

-The Professional Baseball League of the Dominican Republic posted on X that MLB pitcher Octavio Dotel also died.
-Officials had rescued Dotel from the debris earlier and brought him to a hospital.
+The Professional Baseball League of the Dominican Republic posted on X that MLB pitcher Octavio Dotel, 51, also died.
+Officials had pulled Dotel from the debris earlier and brought him to a hospital.
 Also killed was Dominican baseball player Tony Enrique Blanco Cabrera, said league spokesman Satosky Terrero.

 Among the injured was national lawmaker Bray Vargas.